junxit/us-congress-code/title-42/chapter-46/sec-3797aa.md

 ### Amendments

+2016—Subsecs. (i), (j).
+Pub.
+L. 114–198 added subsec. (i) and redesignated former subsec. (i) as (j).
 2008—Subsec. (c).
 Pub.
 L. 110–416, § 3(c), amended subsec. (c) generally.
 Prior to amendment, text read as follows: “The Attorney General, in awarding funds under this section, shall give priority to applications that— “(1) demonstrate the strongest commitment to ensuring that such funds are used to promote both public health and public safety; “(2) demonstrate the active participation of each co-applicant in the administration of the collaboration program; “(3) document, in the case of an application for a grant to be used in whole or in part to fund treatment services for adults or juveniles during periods of incarceration or detention, that treatment programs will be available to provide transition and re-entry services for such individuals; and “(4) have the support of both the Attorney General and the Secretary.”
 Subsec. (h).
 Pub.
 L. 110–416, § 4(2), added subsec. (h).
 Former subsec. (h) redesignated (i).
 Pub.
 L. 110–416, § 3(b), designated existing provisions as par.
 (1), inserted heading, redesignated former pars.
 (1) to (3) as subpars.
 (A) to (C), respectively, realigned margins, and added par.
 (2).
 Pub.
 L. 110–416, § 3(a), substituted “for each of the fiscal years 2006 and 2007; and” for “for fiscal years 2006 through 2009.” in par.
 (2) and added par.
 (3).
 Subsec. (i).
 Pub.
 L. 110–416, § 4(1), redesignated subsec. (h) as (i).

 ### Findings